Investigating a crash in Enumerable.LastOrDefault with a custom collection

 Thread-Safety remark for ConcurrentBag

-In this post, I'll explain what it means.
-Indeed, we got a crash in an application when using Enumerable.LastOrDefault on a custom collection that has the same thread-safety remark.
-Here's the call stack of the crash:
+Let me explain what it means.
+We got a crash in an application when using Enumerable.LastOrDefault on a custom collection that has the same thread-safety remark.
+Here's the call stack:

 System.ArgumentOutOfRangeException: Specified argument was out of the range of valid values.
 (Parameter 'index')